rhocela/wisdom-walk/docs/part-3/day-24.md

 **Day:** 24

-**When This Happened:** Mount Sinai - God gives the law to establish covenant relationship
+**When this Happened:** Mount Sinai - God gives the law to establish covenant relationship

 **Readings:**
 - Exodus 19:1–24:18 (Narrative)